cooperdk/YAPO-e-plus/README.md

 A copy of the setup with pre-registered actors, websites and tags (thousands of them) is available.
 It will be available on Patreon shortly.
 Until then, contact me here to gain access to it.

-ATTENTION - The program directory should be renamed to "YAPO" (upper case) as some functions depend on this!

 There is a **set of logos** available for websites, thanks to @GernBlanston#0168 from Porn Organizing (https://discord.gg/6TvpGA) - get them here: https://gitea.unknown.name/Trizkat/site-logos - they should be unpacked to your YAPO root.
 YAPO simply matches the website name in your installation with a PNG image in videos/media/logos and if there's a name match, the logo will be shown on the website view.
 Currently, the filename MUST match the  website name (not case-sensitive).
 This means that you should rename the logos to whatever you call your websites, or vice versa.
 I will be working on an automatic website addition tool in the future.

 Requirements: FFMPEG, VLC (for out-of-browser playback, if you prefer that) and Python 3.7+ installed.
 If you use the installer, everything is pre-installed for you.